 CM: Geremi Njitap

 He died of a heart-related issue during the semi-final of the Confederation Cup between Colombia and Cameroon in 2003.
+He had 63 caps at the time of his death.
 He was a part of the WC team in 1994 and 2002.
-He played professionally in France and England.
+He played professionally for to Canon Yaoundé, West Ham, Lens and Manchester City.

 AM: Theophile Abega